-At Central Avenue School, in the morning, on average, 29% of students walk while 59% commute via family vehicle.
-6% of students commute by bus, 5% carpool, and the other less than 1% bike or use other forms of transportation.
-In the afternoons, on average, fewer students took family vehicles (53%, a 6% decrease) and more students carpooled (8%), took school buses (9%), or walked (30%).
+At Central Avenue School, in the morning, on average, 26% of students walk while 69% commute via family vehicle.
+2% of students commute by bus, 2% carpool, and the other less than 1% bike or use other forms of transportation1.
+In the afternoons, on average, fewer students took family vehicles (62%, a 7% decrease) and more students carpooled (6%), took school buses (5%), and about the same amount walked (26%).
+These numbers are similar to the Student Travel Tallies from 2017, only slightly lower as a result of the current tallies being taken in cold winter weather, which shows students are walking to school year-round.